The last night approved a proposed final version of the district’s 2012-2013 budget that includes full-day kindergarten but holds the line on taxes.

 “It’s still a work in progress,” said board member Samuel Tranter of the budget.

 The proposed final budget was approved in an 8-to-1 vote; board member Ron Steele voted “no” on the measure.
-Full-day kindergarten, which district educators have urged the board to implement, was approved in an 8-to-1 vote; board member Michael Olszewski voted “no” on the measure.
+Full-day kindergarten, which district educators have the board to implement, was approved in an 8-to-1 vote; board member Michael Olszewski voted “no” on the measure.

 Board members vowed to pass the budget without a tax increase.

-The board considered furloughing teachers and forgoing planned programs, including the full-day kindergarten program, to balance the budget without raising taxes.
+The board furloughing teachers and forgoing planned programs, including the full-day kindergarten program, to balance the budget without raising taxes.

-The board last month moved to use a $2.665 million court settlement to pay down pension costs, enabling the district to maintain tax rates for the year without furloughs or a proposed pay-to-participate program for athletics.
+The board last month moved to use a $2.665 million court settlement to pay down pension costs, enabling the district to maintain tax rates for the year without furloughs or a proposed for athletics.
 Alan Bennett, director of fiscal services, advised the board to use the money for capital projects and not toward recurring expenses, such as legacy costs.

 Commercial development firm Elmhurst Group, which owns property on Airside Drive in Moon, lost its property tax appeal earlier this year in the Supreme Court of Pennsylvania.